gismo/gismo/README.md

   sources.

-* On MS Windows: Run cmake-gui tool (from an environment that is configured with your compiler) o generate makefiles (or Visual Studio project).
+* On MS Windows: Run cmake-gui tool (from an environment that is configured with your compiler) to generate makefiles (or Visual Studio project).
 Then execute the make tool to launch compilation.
 Alternatively, use the QtCreator GUI and open the CMakeLists.txt file on the root folder to create a QtCreator